National Volunteer Week

 Over 2,000 volunteers help run the Festival of Trees each year, and they are led by a dedicated group of committee chairs, Dawn is one of them.

 When she was asked to paint some papier-mâché horses for a display at Festival of Trees, Dawn had no idea that it would lead to her being asked to be the Site Design Chair the following year.
-Dawn has now been the Site Design Chair for the Festival for about 15 years and also served as Luncheon Chair for seven years.
+Dawn has now been the Site Design Chair for the Festival for over 15 years and also served as Luncheon Chair for seven years.